Ensure patient safety with effective suicide ideation risk assessments

 Clinician-led C-SSRS eClinRO assessments

 Clario C-SSRS enhances data collection by enabling a trained clinician interviewer to complete the semi-structured assessment via a Clario eCOA tablet device during a patient site visit.
-This reduces site burden, administration errors, missing data and transcription errors.
+This clinical trail suicide ideation and monitoring tool reduces site burden, administration errors, missing data and transcription errors.
 Access to near real-time reporting is available through Clario’s tablet solution.